telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 description: "Capture HTTP and HTTPS live traffic with the cross-platform, web-debugging, HTTP-proxy Telerik Fiddler Everywhere tool."
 slug: capture-traffic-get-started
 publish: true
-position: 10
+position: 5
 previous_url: /get-started/capture-traffic, /knowledge-base/capture-and-inspect-web-traffic, /get-started/traffic/capture-traffic, /traffic/capture-traffic
 ---

 # Capturing Traffic

+Fiddler Everywhere is a local forward proxy that captures HTTP(S), WebScoket, and gRPC traffic.

-Fiddler Everywhere supports capturing modes such as automatic [system capturing](#system-capturing), the [independent browser capturing](#independent-browser-capturing), and the [independent terminal capturing](#independent-terminal-capturing).
+The application supports capturing modes such as automatic [system capturing](#system-capturing), the [independent browser capturing](#independent-browser-capturing), and the [independent terminal capturing](#independent-terminal-capturing).
 Upon startup, Fiddler Everywhere will also capture traffic from any application [explicitly set to use Fiddler's address and port as an HTTP proxy](#explicit-capturing).

-Fiddler Everywhere is a local forward proxy that captures HTTP(S), WebScoket, and gRPC traffic.

 ## Capturing Modes Comparison